sgoettsch/monolog-datadog/README.md

 # Datadog Monolog integration

-This log handler for Monolog that pushes logs to datadog.
+Monolog Handler to forward logs to Datadog using async requests.

 ## Requirements
 - PHP 8.0+